zcorpan/html-parser-book/manuscript/1-introduction.md

 For example, consider this snippet:

-{line-numbers=off}
 ~~~~~~~~
 <p>foo</p>
 <p>bar</p>
 ~~~~~~~~

-Because there is a line feed between the paragraphs, there will be a Text node for it in the DOM.
+Because there is a line feed between the paragraphs, there will be a `Text` node for it in the DOM.
 Omitting the end tags will cause the line feed to be part of the first paragraph instead:

-{line-numbers=off}
 ~~~~~~~~
 <p>foo
 <p>bar